6 popular company credit cards for your employees

-- Automated receipt matching: The days of matching receipts to expense reports are behind you when you take advantage of Ramp’s platform.
-Employees submit receipts the moment they spend using their cell phones.
+- Automated receipt matching: With Ramp, the days of matching receipts to expense reports are behind you.
+Employees can submit receipts the moment they spend using their cell phones.
 Ramp’s technology matches those receipts to your expense reports for seamless accounting.

 - Pay bills in seconds: You can pay vendors via card, ACH, or check.
 When you’re done, let Ramp streamline your accounting process by automatically categorizing expenses and syncing them with your accounting software.

 - Close books 8 days faster: Ramp’s automatic categorization and integration with QuickBooks helps businesses close their books 8 days faster on average.

 - Real-time expense tracking: Track every expense you have in real-time.
 You can even analyze spending by department, location, merchant, and more.